mohammadnusairat/TreeScribe/README.md

 > Visualize your folder’s DNA — *instantly*.
 [Try the Live Web Application](https://web-production-7ebec6.up.railway.app/)

-**TreeScribe** is a simple web app that lets you upload any directory and instantly generate a clean, text-based representation of its folder structure.
+**TreeScribe** is a simple web app that lets you upload any directory or zip file and instantly generate a clean, text-based representation of its folder structure.
 You can preview it in your browser and download the result as a `.txt` file.
 It’s especially useful for developers, writers, and teams that want to document project structures or maintain consistent folder organization.

 ---

 ## Features

-- Upload a directory to automatically generate a `tree`-style folder structure
+- Upload a directory or zip file to automatically generate a `tree`-style folder structure
 - Toggle inclusion of hidden files and folders
+- Input specific file/folder names to ignore (e.g., `node_modules, dist, __pycache__`)
+- Automatically block uploads with too many files (to avoid browser or server overload)
 - Live preview of the directory tree before download
+- Notify user of long path errors
 - Export as `.txt` with a single click

 ---